giacomomaggiore/giacomo-maggiore-com/README.md

 # giacomo-maggiore-com

-> Please note that this file is 100% AI-generate.
+> Please note that this file (except for this line) is 100% AI-generated.
 Thanks Claude.

 Personal website at [giacomomaggiore.com](https://giacomomaggiore.com) — built with Next.js 14 (App Router), deployed on Vercel.
 It also doubles as an Obsidian vault and a local knowledge-management system with LLM-powered Q&A.